pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2009.md

 I should have looked at this closer, as your usage of these constructors is the core problem.
 The third argument to the constructor is a sequence that is supposed to map to a single quote character if found in the input string.
 The purpose of this argument is specifically for syntaxes like many SQL's which use '\' for a generic escape character, but use a doubled quote ('' or '') for quotes.
-So inserting this text like `&quot;I don't like you&quot;` is escaped as `&quot;I don''t like you&quot;`.
+So inserting this text like `"I don't like you"` is escaped as `"I don''t like you"`.
 You gave \' and \' as your escape chars, which Python interprets as just ' and ', which ended up causing my generated regex to greedily include the terminating ' or ' in the body of the string.